MrGallo/ccc-leaderboard/README.md

 # ccc-leaderboard

 ## Requirements
-As outlined in the Pipfile:
+As outlined in the `pyproject.toml`:
-- Arcade
+- Pygame
 - Requests

 ## Instructions